clr-li/AttendanceScanner/README.md

 2. Then run `npm test` and check the output in the console for the status of the tests.
 Console logs during test execution will pipe to `test.log` instead of standard out so you wont see logs in the terminal.

-3. Linting and automatic formatting can be run with `npm run lint` and `npm run format`.
+3. Linting and automatic formatting can be run with `npm run test:lint` and `npm run build:format`.

 4. Tests live in the `/test` directory and use the builtin [Node Test Runner](https://nodejs.org/docs/latest-v18.x/api/test.html) framework.
 New tests are always welcome!